 What Is A Claret Wine?

-So what is a claret wine?
+So what is a claret ?

 So what is a claret wine?
-Claret is just the unofficial term that is used to describe red Bordeaux wines from the Bordeaux region in France.
+Claret is just the unofficial term that is used to describe red Bordeaux wines by british wine lovers.

-Typically, claret refers to a pale red wine that comes from this region.
+Typically, claret refers to the wine making a pale red bordeaux wine that comes from this region.
+So where does this term “claret” even come from?

 It is thought that the term claret comes from the French word “clairet”, which typically refers to a dark pink wine that comes from Bordeaux.
+Claret is typically a term used by british wine lovers rather than an American term.

 What Is The Difference Between Claret And Cabernet Sauvignon?